ZacGeurts/2PlayerLines-Plus/README.md

 Space is infinite, matter is not.
 Music has rules (tempo, beats per minute, etc) and random noise is not music.<BR />
 How does it work? `./songgen` from a terminal.<BR />
 <BR />
 Test your instrment clout in instruments.h.
+Test your best AI.
 Copy generateViolinWave code block and tell it what you do not like.
 Somethings like too flat, too wobbly, whatever<BR />
 Paste the new code block back in (save) and `make clean` then `make` to have your new instrument ready to hear.<BR />
 Change song1.song Instrument: to violin and `./songgen song1.song` to hear it.<BR />
 <BR />